-While children identified for Head Start and/or Early Childhood Special Education do not generate funds for the Four Year old At Risk program; these children can participate and be included in at risk classrooms.
+State Pre-Kindergarten (Four-Year-Old At-Risk) funding is based on the number of children qualified to be in the program.
+Qualified children may also qualify for additional weightings.
+While children identified for Head Start and/or Early Childhood Special Education do not generate funds for the State Pre-Kindergarten program; these children can participate and be included in State Pre-Kindergarten classrooms.
 Children with IEPs ages 3&4 generate .5 FTE of Base State Aid per Pupil (BSAPP).
-Children with IEPs age 5 generate 1.0 FTE of Base State Aide per Pupil (BSAPP).
+Children with IEPs age 5 generate 1.0 FTE of Base State Aid per Pupil (BSAPP).